Assisted Living

 Social Security is a government public pension plan.
 For people who have worked and paid into social security, social security benefits are available starting at age 62.

 Some people elect to start receiving their benefits later to receive increased payments.
 Social security benefits are also available to recipients' widows and widowers.
-Ninety percent of seniors receive Social Security benefits, averaging about $1500 per month.
+Ninety percent of seniors receive Social Security benefits, averaging about $1500 monthly.

 Social security, on average, covers about 50% of senior living expenses; however, benefits vary, as do other sources of income and expenditures for care needs (SSA GOV, Investopedia).

-To find out if you qualify for Social Security benefits, visit the Social Security Administration website or call them at 1-800-772-1213.
+To determine if you qualify for Social Security benefits, visit the Social Security Administration website or call them at 1-800-772-1213.

 Veteran's Benefits